-The first related to my monograph for Liverpool University Press based on my AHRC-funded PhD.
-This examines links between Britain and Denmark, especially between the respective socialist parties, and how important this contact was in shaping the external policies of the two countries.
-More information can be found under ‘research‘ and in the ‘publications‘ tabs above.
+I first monograph was published by Liverpool University Press in 2017 and based on my AHRC-funded PhD.
+This examined links between Britain and Denmark, especially between the respective socialist parties, and how important this contact was in shaping the external policies of the two countries.

 My second, current project, and the foundation of which came with my Marie Curie grant, is an institutional history of the formation and development of the European Free Trade Association (EFTA) which, remarkably in view of its importance in the process of post-war European integration and British European policy, still awaits a thorough archival investigation.